SamuelSwartzberg/flashcardifying_text_temp/inf.md

 #### theming

 ⟮h∞;<img src="sm_paste-7ba77efd4dacf391cf06da1c6828a7e27ddeb96e.jpg">⟯
-A ⟮c1;s2;theme⟯ or ⟮c2;s1;skin⟯ (some people differentiate, but the differences don't seem consistent) is ⟮c3;a set of visual pattern(s) (colors, icons, fonts, etc.) that determines the look and feel of a GUI⟯. ⟮hb;It may also refer to ⟮c4;the set of files that define a theme/skin.⟯⟯ lxappearace is a gtk theme switcher
+A ⟮c+;s2;theme⟯ or ⟮c+;s1;skin⟯ (some people differentiate, but the differences don't seem consistent) is ⟮c+;a set of visual pattern(s) (colors, icons, fonts, etc.) that determines the look and feel of a GUI⟯. ⟮hb;It may also refer to ⟮c+;the set of files that define a theme/skin.⟯⟯ lxappearace is a gtk theme switcher

 #### appearance